HeeminTV/H-FamiTracker/README.md

 # H-FamiTracker

 H-FamiTracker is a fork based on Dn-FamiTracker.
-"H" stands for "**H**ipnotico"
+"H" stands for "**H**eemin"

 ## Modifications from other forks